laravelspa/zweb-blog/content/en/blog/02.laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/index.md

 ```

 ## How to improve Eloquent queries in Laravel?
+{{< figure
+src="/img/laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/en/how-to-improve-Eloquent-queries-in-laravel.png"
+alt="How to improve Eloquent queries in Laravel?"
+caption="How to improve Eloquent queries in Laravel?"
+>}}
 When dealing with a large database with a lot of data inside, here is a way to look at the matter from a different perspective.

 It is not just about getting the data but how long it will take to get that data.